The START program takes your project closer to patients and society

 Does your idea have commercial potential?

 In order to successfully commercialize a research project, it is important to think outside the box – beyond lab results and academic qualifications.
-When KI Innovations enters the picture, questions like these are raised:

 How do I get started?